OSGeo/OSGeoLive-doc/en/overview/mapwindow_overview.rst

 Desktop GIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MapWindow GIS is a user friendly, Open Source GIS client where
+MapWindow GIS is a Windows based, Open Source GIS client where
 you can visualize, manage, edit, analyse data, and compose printable maps.
-It includes powerful analytical functionality through integration with GEOS and GDAL/OGR.
+It includes powerful analytical functions through integration with GEOS and GDAL/OGR.
-It runs on Windows only (WinXP and higher) and supports numerous vector, raster and functionality.
+MapWindow is easy to incorporate into MS-Office based products such as MS-Excel and MS-Access, as well as programs written in VB6, C++, C#, VB.NET, and Delphi, as MapWindow is based upon ActiveX controls.

+.. note:: MapWindow requires installation on a windows system before it can be run.
+Installation files are included on the full ISO version of `OSGeo-Live <http://live.osgeo.org>`_ or may be downloaded from http://mapwindow4.codeplex.com/releases.

 .. image:: ../../images/screenshots/1024x768/mapwindow-screenshot.jpg
   :alt: Mapwindow Screenshot
   :scale: 50 %
   :align: right

-.. note:: MapWindow requires installation on a windows system before it can be run.
-Installation files are included on the full ISO version of OSGeo-Live or may be downloaded from http://mapwindow4.codeplex.com/releases

 Core Features
 --------------------------------------------------------------------------------

-* Friendly graphical user interface.
+* Friendly graphical user interface:

     * identify/select features,
     * edit/view/search attributes,